France drives in 4 as Padres rally past Rockies

 San Diego tied the game with three runs in the fifth and pulled away with a four-run burst in the sixth.
 After hitting a one-out double, Fernando Tatis Jr. showcased his speed in scoring the go-ahead run, advancing on a wild pitch that barely trickled away from catcher Tony Wolters and sprinting home just ahead of a strong throw from Sam Hilliard on Machado’s sacrifice fly to shallow center off Jeff Hoffman (2-1).
 France added a three-run double to put the Padres up 8-4.

-The Rockies jumped on Davies in the first, with most of the damage coming on Kemp’s third homer.
+The Rockies jumped on Davies in the first, with most of the damage coming on Kemp’s third homer this season — all against San Diego.
 None of the runs were earned because first baseman Hosmer dropped a relay throw on Charlie Blackmon’s fielder’s choice that would have completed an inning-ending double play.
 Davies walked Daniel Murphy before Kemp drove a 2-0 pitch into the stand of evergreens behind the wall in center.

+“After that first inning, I focused on making sure I was over the plate, down, and keeping the ball as much as I could on the ground,” Davies said.
+“But again, defense behind me, that makes me confident in myself.
+Just a matter of time for that offense to get going.”

+Colorado left-hander Kyle Freeland went 4 1/3 innings and allowed four runs and 11 hits, snapping a streak of six consecutive quality starts to begin the season.

 PAINFUL HIT